davydehaas98/media-server/README.md

 TORRENT_PASSWORD="password"
 ```

-`PGID` and `PUID` are the user ID of the linux user, who you want to run the home server apps as, and group ID of docker.
+`GID` and `UID` are the user ID of the linux user, who you want to run the home server apps as, and group ID of docker.
 These can be obtained using the `id` command.
 Look for the uid=(<name>) and the groups=(docker) variables and fill them in your /etc/environment file.
 See more information about `PGID` and `PUID` [here](https://docs.linuxserver.io/general/understanding-puid-and-pgid).

 `TZ` is the timezone that you want to set for your containers.
 Get your TZ from this [Timezone Database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).